cmarshall13/bandspot/README.md

 # bandspot

 ## Purpose
-Connect your Spotify or Apple Music & you'll be presented with a list of concerts from your favorite artists.
+Connect your Spotify & you'll be presented with a list of local concerts from your favorite artists.

 ## Built With
 * HTML